We may receive compensation when you click on links to products from our partners.

 Senior students and recent grads can visit their school or alma mater’s career center for free resume help.
 College career centers regularly help students with little-to-no related job experience create impressive, job-winning resumes.

-If you are a Junior or Senior, it’s not too late to do a summer internship (which will add tremendous value to your resume).
-As a Senior, unless you already have a job offer lined up, you can do an internship the summer following their graduation.
+If you are a Junior or Senior, it’s not too late to do a summer internship (which will add tremendous value to

 Where Do You Want to Work?